tensorflow/tensorboard/tensorboard/examples/plugins/example_raw_scalars/README.md

 This will link the plugin into your virtualenv.
 Then, just run

 ```
-tensorboard --logdir /tmp/whatever
+tensorboard --logdir /tmp/runs_containing_scalars
 ```

-and open TensorBoard to see the plugin’s “hello world” screen.
+and open TensorBoard to see the raw scalars example tab.

 After making changes to [`static/index.js`](./tensorboard_plugin_example_raw_scalars/static/index.js) or adding assets to `static/`, you can refresh the page in your browser to see your changes.
 Modifying the backend requires restarting the TensorBoard process.